Llenar70/allye-doc/Python Notebook.md

         ```
     *   Connect the `Notebook Data` output of the `Python Notebook` widget to a `Data Table` widget.
     *   The `Data Table` widget will display the filtered data with the new `sepal_area` column.

-2.  **Code Generation with Notebook Assistant**:
-    *   Connect data from a `File` widget to the `Python Notebook` widget as above.
-    *   In the Notebook Assistant in the control area, enter, for example: "Write Python code to extract rows from the input data `df` where `petal length` is greater than the median." and send.
-    *   Use the code generated by the AI as a reference, run it in the Notebook, and check the results.

 **Detailed Logic**